jovialgent/ivx-js/docs/developer/configuration.json-specs.md

 The core of all iVXjs experiences is the configuration JSON you feed into its init function.
 Without a proper configuration, the experience won't load and you will not be able to use any of the features in iVXjs.
-This configuration document will help guide you in making the a correct JSON spec and be a reference to what is needed to implement the features you want.  {{page.source}}
+This configuration document will help guide you in making the a correct JSON spec and be a reference to what is needed to implement the features you want.

 ## About this documentation